JimmyCerone/ideaBank/Reference/Books/The Wright Brothers by David.md

 ## The Dream
 - Yet another twist of tragedy led them towards flight.
 Orville got typhoid fever and while recovering, Wilbur read him the news about the death of German glider enthusiast Otto Lilienthal.
 	- The dude was insane, steering with his body and launching himself off cliffs and shit.
 The brothers learned and mitigated #Risk much better.
-	- The brothers approached their work with an #Empiricism that reminded me of Taleb in the [[Black Swan]].
+	- The brothers approached their work with an #Empiricism that reminded me of Taleb in the [[Black Swan by Nassim Taleb]].
 - The brothers correctly identified the #Levers involved in flight:
 	- Skill
 		- To maximize skill, one needed to max out the hours in flight.
 The best inventors of the day didn't recognize this.